Pinterest: History

-On June 28, 2022, Pinterest announced that co-founder, CEO and President, Ben Silbermann would transition to the newly created role of Executive Chairman, and online commerce expert Bill Ready will become Chief Executive Officer and a member of the Board of Directors.
+On June 28, 2022, Pinterest announced that co-founder, CEO and President, Ben Silbermann would transition to the newly created role of Executive Chairman, and online commerce expert Bill Ready will become chief executive officer and a member of the board of directors.

 On August 1, 2022, Pinterest quietly launched a new app named Shuffles, which allows users to build collages out of photos from Pinterest's library or those that are uploaded by the user.

 In January 2023 at CES, Pinterest announced its partnership with LiveRamp, a data enablement platform to create data 'clean rooms' for selected advertisers on the platform.
 These 'clean rooms' allow Pinterest's ad partners to utilize first-party data for personalized ads without having to share the data with Pinterest.
 With data privacy a large concern for online platforms and their users, this partnership is an effort to stimulate ad business on the platform while keeping its user's data safe and in compliance with new data collection regulations.
 The first advertiser to pilot this feature will be grocery retailer, Albertsons with a winter healthy eating campaign.

+In January 2026, Pinterest announced Bring My Pinterest to Life, a new TV-style series set to air on Roku TV, with a March 2026 debut.
+During the same month, Pinterest cut about 15% of its workforce in its struggle to compete for advertising dollars against deep-pocketed platforms, sending its shares down 12% in extended trading.

+In August 2026, Pinterest and Zillow announced a partnership allowing advertisers to use Zillow audience data to target Pinterest users based on housing-related interests.